 Even though you legally can’t name a guardian for your pet, you can still leave your pet to a specific person: a guardian to you and your pet, but not in the eyes of the law.
 And that’s just fine.

-- It’s better not to name your pet in your Will.
+It’s usually better not to specifically name your pet in your Will.
 If your pet dies and you get a new one without updating your Will, it could cause confusion.

-- Always choose a main beneficiary and a backup beneficiary as an alternative pet owner.
-You’ll want to make sure there is another option in the event of your death, in case your main beneficiary changes their mind or cannot accept your pet for whatever reason.
+Always choose a primary "guardian" and a backup "guardian".
+You’ll want to make sure there is another option in the event of your death, in case your first choice changes their mind or cannot accept your pet for whatever reason.

 What are the steps to including my pet in my estate planning?

-When you pass, you’ll want to make sure your pet is cared for immediately.
-Interruptions in care for your pet can cause distress, and we’re sure that’s the last thing you want for your beloved companion.
+When you pass, we're sure that you’ll want to make sure your pet is cared for immediately.
+Interruptions in care for your pet can cause distress, and we’d bet that’s the last thing you want for your beloved companion.

 Here’s a step-by-step process for a smooth transition for your pet after you pass.

-1. Choose your main pet beneficiary and have a conversation.
+1. Choose your main pet guardian and have a conversation.